London to Brighton train

 Southern Railway is part of the British rail network serving stations predominantly between central London and the British south coast.
 Destinations include Brighton, Gatwick Airport, and Worthing.
 WiFi and accessible restrooms are available on most trains, plus the option to upgrade to a first-class ticket with extra legroom.

-Thameslink services run 24 hours a day with trains usually every 20-30 minutes, and coverage through Kent, Surrey, and Hertfordshire, with popular service to London.
+Thameslink services run 24 hours a day with trains usually every 20-30 minutes, and coverage between Kent, Surrey, Hertfordshire, and London.
 Thameslink has separate first-class cars, and standard-class seating may be standing room only during peak hours.

 Frequently Asked Questions